saali96/VoiceBiometrics/README.md

 Users can select from the following options:

-Insert voices in the file
+Insert voices in the file\n
-Read voices from the file
+Read voices from the file\n
-Check matching with other voices by inputting a new voice Print the file
+Check matching with other voices by inputting a new voice\n Print the file\n
-Delete a voice from the database
+Delete a voice from the database\n
-Check the shape of the file
+Check the shape of the file\n
-Store a new voice to the database live (through the microphone) Check the best matching voice by inputting a live new voice (through the microphone)
+Store a new voice to the database live (through the microphone)\n Check the best matching voice by inputting a live new voice (through the microphone)\n

 This program is useful for anyone who needs to manage a database of audio files and perform various operations on them, as well as anyone who needs to authenticate users using voice recognition and fuzzy logic.